emmalepsy/emmalepsy.github.io/_posts/2016-03-14-tools-for-freelancers.md

 ## 13. Fashion Valley Mall

 When I first moved to San Diego, I saw a movie at the theater at the Fashion Valley Mall.
-It's the most wonderful place on Earth, complete with every store you could dream of, fountains, and palm trees.
+The mall is the most wonderful place on Earth, and I was so awestruck on that first meeting that I did not want to go inside the theater.
+Fashion Valley has all my favorite stores (except for T.J.
+Maxx), bubbling fountains, and palm trees.
 It's my own slice of Vegas here in Southern California.

-Clients expect that I spend my hard earned money on rent and groceries, but I'm more likely to head down to the local mall and drop some dollars at Sephora or Nordstrom.
+People might think I spend my hard earned money on rent and groceries, but I'm more likely to head down to the local mall and drop some dollars at Sephora or Nordstrom.

 ![FashionValley]({{site.url}}/assets/fashionvalley.jpg)
 Image Source: [Fashion Valley Mall](http://www.simon.com/mall/fashion-valley)